 What kitchen tools you’ll need to make this curry

 Here’s a list of kitchen tools required to make this potato cauliflower curry.

 The potatoes and cauliflower are the perfect vegetables to soak up all the deliciousness in the rich masala gravy.
 Naturally gluten-free, this curry can be an excellent addition to your weeknight dinners as well as leftovers for the next day.
 In fact, this dish gets better with age.
 All the flavours deepen and infuse even more overnight.

-If you haven’t noticed, I have a few Indian inspired recipes on The Minimalist Vegan, and there are plenty more to come!
+If you haven’t noticed, I have a few Indian-inspired recipes on Heartful Table, and there are plenty more to come!
 So if you love these recipes, please let me know what you’d like to see next.

 - Creamy Red Lentil Curry